In this Guide

 It only comes with two attachments, the crevice tool and a dusting brush.
 Some previous buyers said they were a bit disappointed not to get anything else in the box.

-Dyson does make accessory kits for these vacuums, but they’re sold separately and can cost upwards of $75.
-Thankfully, you can use attachments from other standard size vacuums on the V6.
+The brand makes accessory kits for these, but they’re sold separately and can cost upwards of $75.
+Thankfully, you can use attachments from other standard size models on the V8.

 Some previous buyers reported electrical problems after the warranty period.
-Their battery lights started flashing, and the vacuums wouldn’t turn on.
+Their battery lights started flashing, and it wouldn’t turn on.
 We weren’t able to find out how those situations were resolved.

 Shark Rocket Corded

-The Rocket is a powerful corded handheld vacuum from Shark.
+The Rocket is a powerful corded handheld vacuum.
 We love it because it’s a complete vacuuming kit, with a powered brush head and an attachment set for cleaning hard-to-reach spots.
 Plus, it’s a lot cheaper than the Dyson.

 The Rocket also comes with a long extension hose, as well as a crevice wand.
-These give it a bit more reach than the Dyson.
+These give it a bit more reach.

 It’s just as light as the Dyson, even with the motorized brush!

-It’s half the price of the Dyson V6, and comes with far more attachments.
+It’s half the price of the V6, and comes with far more attachments.

 It’s not as powerful as the V6.
 The lack of cyclonic suction also means the filters get dirty faster.

-While the Shark is covered by a 5-year warranty and the Dyson is only covered for 2 years, previous buyers had poor experiences with Shark’s customer service.
-They said the company asked them to ship vacuums back at their own expense.
+While it is covered by a 5-year warranty and the Dyson is only covered for 2 years, previous buyers had poor experiences with Shark’s customer service.
+They said the company asked them to ship products back at their own expense.
 Since this model has been out for a while, we were able to find more recent reviews which said the company has been improving.

 Should You Buy a Shark or a Dyson?